What is B2B? [2022 guide]

-Leo Leo creates custom-made children clothing and accessories for those looking to play around with a bit of creativity.
-A while back, the family-owned brand opted to showcase their products online to their retailers by venturing into the B2B e-commerce space.
+Leo Leo creates custom-made children’s clothing and accessories for those looking to play around with a bit of creativity.
+A while back, the family-owned brand opted to showcase its products online to its retailers by venturing into the B2B e-commerce space.

 Inspired by the pros of online wholesale trading, Leo Leo is today a happy member of the Turis family!

 In closing, we hope we answered most of your questions regarding the B2B business model.
 If anything isn’t clear, don’t hesitate to send us a message and we’ll be happy to help out!

 That’s it.
 A relatively short introduction to the concepts of B2B and online platforms.
 If you have any questions about the blog post you are more than welcome to contact us.